Lorenzo Taliaferro

-Lorenzo Taliaferro (December 23, 1991December 16, 2020) was an American professional football player who was a running back in the National Football League (NFL).
-He played college football at Lackawanna College and Coastal Carolina and was drafted by the Baltimore Ravens in the fourth round of the 2014 NFL Draft.
+Lorenzo Taliaferro (December 23, 1991 – December 16, 2020) was an American professional football player who was a running back in the National Football League (NFL).
+He played college football at Lackawanna College and Coastal Carolina and was selected by the Baltimore Ravens in the fourth round of the 2014 NFL draft.

 College career

-Taliaferro attended Lackawanna College and played for Coach Mark Duda on a scholarship until he received a football scholarship to Coastal Carolina.
+Taliaferro attended Lackawanna College and played for coach Mark Duda on a scholarship until he received a football scholarship to Coastal Carolina.
 Taliaferro finished 11th in the 2013 Walter Payton Award voting.
 In May 2014, he shared the SAAC Male Athlete of the Year award for 2014 with Pedro Ribeiro.
 In July 2014, he was voted Big South Male Athlete of the Year.

 Professional career

-Taliaferro was drafted by the Baltimore Ravens with the 138th pick in the 2014 NFL Draft.
+Taliaferro was selected by the Baltimore Ravens with the 138th pick in the 2014 NFL draft.
 On September 21, 2014, Taliaferro had the first touches of his NFL career rushing 18 times for 91 yards and a touchdown in a week 3 victory over the Cleveland Browns.
 Taliaferro had his first multi-rushing touchdown game against the Cincinnati Bengals with 2 touchdowns.
 He was placed on injured reserve on December 16, 2014, ending his rookie season.
 He finished his rookie season with 68 carries for 282 yards (4.3 yards per attempt) and 4 rushing touchdowns in 13 games.
 He also had 8 receptions for 114 yards, and returned one kickoff for 15 yards.